keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/oauth20.md

 {:toc}

-OAuth 2.0 Authentication is one of [two OAuth methods](/extend/generic-extractor/configuration/api/authentication/#oauth) and is supported only for [published components](/extend/generic-extractor/publish/).
+OAuth 2.0 Authentication is one of [two OAuth methods](/extend/generic-extractor/configuration/api/authentication/#oauth) and is supported only for [components registered in the developer portal](/extend/generic-extractor/publish/).
 It is configured by setting the `type` key to `oauth20`:

 {% highlight json %}